OllyTDev/SmashAutomation/readme.md

 ## Installation

+The below setup is only required to be done once.
+If you've done this before, skip to 'Running of the script'

 First you'll need the appropriate tool to run this code.
 I recommend git bash: https://gitforwindows.org/

 Download and install gitBash and then open git bash in the SmashAutomation folder.
+(Once you install gitBash you should be able to right click in a folder and select Git Bash here option).

 You'll need to install playwright, playwright test and playwright-cli.
 To do that, copy and paste the following command into git bash and press enter to run it.

 ```
 npm install